Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/06_behavior/behavior.rst

 Well-defined behaviour
 ======================

-The highest level of guuarantees, usually very precisely specified in the specification giving very little or no space for compilers to do it differently.
+The highest level of guarantees, usually very precisely specified in the specification giving very little or no space for compilers to do it differently.

 Best examples are all kinds of logical and arithmetic operations - math is everywhere the same.